jimhester/cran_usage/reports/devtools-usage.md

     ## 19 install_deps        3 1.0%
     ## 20 loaded_packages     3 1.0%

-## How many packages use each function
+## How many reverse dependencies use each function

 This helps determine how broad function usage is across packages.